m0hamedelmesery/Smart_Watch_Health_Care/README.md

 2. **Exploratory Data Analysis (EDA):** Understanding the data through descriptive statistics and visualizations.
 3. **Feature Engineering:** Creating relevant features for analysis.
 4. **Visualization:** Generating plots and dashboards to visualize health metrics and analysis results.

+## Results

+The Visualizations & Results are shown in the results Folder

 ## Contributing